futoin/specs/draft/ftn7_iface_invoker_concept.md

 If a new interface without "AllowAnonymous" constraint is registered for internal communication channel (in-process in most cases), but without credentials then CCM must automatically use "-internal" credentials for "sec" field.

+## 1.4.
+Communication Errors

+Invoker should transparently handle transitional communication errors with implicit retries.

+## 1.5.
+HMAC signature support

+Please referer to [FTN6 Interface Executor Concept](./ftn6_iface_executor_concept.md) for details.
+**HMAC is supported only by AdvancedCCM.**

 # 2. Invoker interfaces